crdoconnor/strictyaml/FAQ.rst

  * `Principle of least power by Tim Berners Lee <https://www.w3.org/DesignIssues/Principles.html#PLP>`_.
  * `Principle of least power by Jeff Atwood (coding horror blogger / stack overflow founder) <https://blog.codinghorror.com/the-principle-of-least-power/>`_.

-A good way of refactoring, in fact, is to take turing complete python code that *can* be transformed directly into YAML with no loss in expressiveness and and transform it.
+A good way of refactoring, in fact, is to take a large chunk of turing complete python code that *can* be transformed directly into YAML with no loss in expressiveness and and to transform it - for example, a list of translation strings, countries or other configuration information.

 This has a number of advantages.

-The less powerful a language is, the more likely it is that you can hand it off to a non-programmer to maintain it.
+Less powerful languages are easier to maintain and can be given to non-programmers to maintain.

 For example, a YAML translations configuration file like this could easily be edited by a non programmer: